Eligible Subject: "Evolution in Medical Context"

 The aim of this subject is to widen the knowledge outside the scope of the classical clinical medicine.
 The focus is on the evolutionary mechanisms that brought medical complication into our biological system.

-Credits requirements: (2 semesters course - 3 credits)
+Credits requirements: (1 semester course - 3 credits)

-The course will take place once every two weeks of 3 hours in 12 seminars during the whole academic year.
+The course will take place once every two weeks of 2 hours in 6seminars during the summer semester.